yaroslavgladkov/learning-library/qa-portnov-1-exploring-suggested-questions.md

 # 21 beside a test case and a test plan, what documents are required to write?

-## 21.1 i am preparing for an interview on junior software qa engineer position, and need your help with answering a few questions. beside a test case and a test plan, what documents are required to write? generate professional detailed explanation
+## 21.1 i am preparing for an interview for a junior software qa engineer position, and need your help with answering a few questions. beside a test case and a test plan, what documents are required to write? generate professional detailed explanation

 Here is a detailed explanation of some key documents that are often required for a junior software QA engineer role, in addition to test cases and test plans: